 This post first went live in June 2016; I’ve updated it with more recent industry statistics.
-If you enjoy this post, I highly recommend subscribing to The Hot Sheet, an email newsletter for professional authors that I write and edit with journalist Porter Anderson.
+If you enjoy this post, I highly recommend subscribing to The Hot Sheet, an email newsletter for professional authors that I write and publish.

 When I read mainstream outlets on publishing industry issues (such as The New York Times or The Guardian), few things are more frustrating than articles that tout the “resurgence” of print—as well as the related “comeback” of independent bookstores.
 Most of it is wishful thinking rather than an understanding of what’s actually happening.
 Here are the recent data points you should know about.